tomberek/mcm/manual/iv.md

 (c) That absence of the accused was without authority; and

---LSQP--Note: If the absence was with intent to abandon the accused's
+[Note: If the absence was with intent to abandon the accused's

- guard, watch, or duty section, add the following element--RSQP--
+ guard, watch, or duty section, add the following element]